Call for Solutions – Kenya

-In particular, we are seeking:
+In particular, we are seeking the following:

-- Partnership/Consortium building between private sector employers and other actors, who will collaborate on solutions to impact youth employment
+- Partnership/Consortium building between private sector employers and other actors, who will collaborate on solutions to impact youth employment.

 - Systemic solutions: Priority will be given to innovative models that aim to address systemic bottlenecks, positively impacting the ecosystem as a whole.

 Round 3 will build on the priority sectors identified in the previous two calls, specifically focusing on e-health solutions.

 - Indicative Opening: The Kenya Call for Solutions is expected to be launched on 29 July 2023.